-Development support for Trinity College of Arts & Sciences is managed by Chris Clarke, the Senior Associate Vice President for Development.
-Chris is assisted by Sandy York, Director of Development for Trinity College and The Graduate School, major gift officers, and other University Development staff.
+Development support for Trinity College of Arts & Sciences is managed by Chris Clarke, the Senior Assistant Vice President for Development.
+Chris is assisted by major gift officers and other University Development staff.
 We encourage you to read our Frequently Asked Questions section.

 Trinity College of Arts & Sciences has a goal of raising $435 million through the Duke Forward campaign, launched in 2012.

 - Financial aid for undergraduates and fellowships for graduate students

 - New pathways - seed funding for research, teaching and research investments in global health, energy and the brain sciences

 - Annual Fund

 - Teaching innovations